Yasashari/C4-contest/Asymmetry3.md

 # Not enough liquidity on rETH/WETH pair so rebalance may be reverted

-when rebalancing the protocol it withdraw all the derivatives from respective contracts & deposit Eth acccording to the newly assigened weights.
+Rebalancing the protocol it withdraw all the derivatives from respective contracts & deposit Eth acccording to the newly assigened weights.
 If deposit Eth amout is more than 5000 for the Reth.sol contract it will swap Eth using Uniswap rEth/WETH pool , since there is no liquidity for that transaction (right now) then reverting .
 So rebalance cannot not perfomed due to lack of liquidty on uniswap rETH/WETH pair.

 ## Proof of Concept